zddgame

 Where's the Next Great Multiplayer Shooter?

-Where's the Next Great Multiplayer Shooter?-September 2024
+Where's the Next Great Multiplayer Shooter?-November 2024

 Senior Hardware Editor James Yu still believes four-on-four deathmatch in Quake DM3 to be the purest form of multiplayer first-person shooter.
 Email him if you know of any good West Coast Quake 1 servers.